 - Fisheating Creek WMA East: Two seven-day hunts.
 Each hunt – $175; 10 hunters on 18,272 acres.

 - Fort Drum WMA: Three seven-day hunts.
 Each hunt – $50; five hunters on 20,858 acres.

 - Green Swamp WMA West Unit: 34,335 acres divided into three units with eight hunters per unit.
 Five hunts per unit.
-Each four-day hunt – $100; Camping permitted.
+Each four-day hunt – $100.

 - Homosassa WMA: Two seven-day hunts.
 Each hunt – $175; five hunters on 5,675 acres.

 - Lake George WMA Dexter/Mary Farm Unit: 14,377 acres divided into three zones with four hunters per zone.
 Three hunts per zone.
-Each seven-day hunt – $175; Camping permitted.
+Each seven-day hunt – $175.

 - T.M.
-Goodwin and Broadmoor Marsh Unit waterfowl permits
+Goodwin and Broadmoor Marsh Unit waterfowl and snipe permits

 - Ocklawaha Prairie waterfowl and snipe permits

 - Youth waterfowl permits

 - Merritt Island waterfowl permits